 - (5) The cotter pin head must install as a snug fit into the castellation of the nut.
-Unless otherwise specified, bend one end of the cotter pin back over the stud or bolt and the other end flat against the nut. - (6) Any damaged or unserviceable hardware, fasteners, studs, screws, bolts, nuts, washers, and clamps must be replaced with new parts. - (7) Unless otherwise directed, lock washers and lock nuts must be replaced with new lock washers and lock nuts. - (8) Although the latest revision of Service Bulletin No. SB-240 identifies parts which must be replaced after they are removed, in the case where other parts are removed, it is recommended practice, prior to installation, to examine each part for damage or wear and replace the part as needed in accordance with accepted practices and standards to ensure that serviceable parts are installed on the engine. - A. Unless otherwise specified in this manual, refer to the latest revision of the Service Table of Limits SSP-1776 for standard torque values for fittings, plugs, and hardware fasteners as well as special torque requirements for fittings, valves, clamps, couplings, and other hardware fasteners in various locations on the engine. - B. Specific engine parts must be lubricated during engine assembly.
-Many premature part failures have been caused by incorrect pre-lubrication during engine assembly.
+Unless otherwise specified, bend one end of the cotter pin back over the stud or bolt and the other end flat against the nut. - (6) Torque a castellated or slotted nut to the value specified in this manual or the latest revision of the Service Table of Limits - SSP-1776, if necessary, turn the nut up to one additional hex to align the slot in the nut with the hole in the bolt. - (7) If a lockplate is required when installing a bolt, torque the nut to the value specified in this manual or the latest revision of the Service Table of Limits - SSP-1776.
+If necessary, turn the nut up to one additional hex to align the flat on the nut with the tab on the lockplate.
+Lockplate tabs must not be bent up on the corner of the nut. - (8) Replace any damaged or unserviceable hardware, fasteners, studs, screws, bolts, nuts, washers, and clamps with new parts. - (9) Always replace lock washers and lock nuts with new lock washers and lock nuts. - (10) Although the latest revision of Service Bulletin No. SB-240 identifies parts which must be replaced after they are removed, in the case where other parts are removed, it is recommended practice, prior to installation, to examine each part for damage or wear and replace the part as needed in accordance with accepted practices and standards to ensure that serviceable parts are installed on the engine. - G. Unless otherwise specified in this manual, refer to the latest revision of the Service Table of Limits SSP-1776 for: - Standard torque values for fittings, plugs, and hardware fasteners - Special torque requirements for fittings, valves, clamps, couplings, plugs, and other hardware fasteners in various locations on the engine - Dimensions - Clearances - Measurements - H. Specific engine parts must be lubricated prior to installation.
 If parts are not correctly lubricated, or if an unapproved lubricant is used, engine parts could become scored before the engine oil has lubricated the engine during the first cycle of operation.
 This scoring can cause premature part failure, or, in some cases, engine failure.
-As preventive action, during engine assembly and individual engine component replacement, apply the approved lubricant for specified components identified in the latest revision of Service Instruction No. SI-1059. - C. Complete the Operational Ground Check prior to and after each inspection, after maintenance, and after engine assembly.
-Refer to Chapter 72-00. - 6.
-General Engine Inspection Criteria
+As preventive action, during engine component replacement, apply the approved lubricant for specified components identified in the latest revision of Service Instruction No. SI-1059. - I. If an engine start is required to complete a maintenance procedure, make sure that if you do not see oil pressure (greater than 0) indication within 10 seconds after engine start or oil pressure does not continue to increase above the published minimum pressure in the next 20 seconds, stop the engine.
+Identify and correct the problem before another engine start. - J. Complete the Operational Ground Check prior to and after each inspection, after maintenance, and engine assembly.
+Refer to Chapter 72-00.

+7. General Engine Inspection Criteria